 Michele Brand Medwin, Rabbi of Temple Sholom in Monticello, New York, stated in her Dec.
-2004 essay "Does the Old Testament Really Condemn Homosexuality?" on the website of Keshet JTS.org:
+2004 essay "Does the Old Testament Really Condemn Homosexuality?" on the Keshet-JTS website:

 "These verses [Leviticus 18:22 and Leviticus 20:13] were not meant to be used to foster hate against homosexuals or to condemn individual gay men and the loving relationships they form...

 The Canaanites used homosexual acts as part of their pagan rituals.
 Therefore the Israelites were prohibited from doing this, not because it was an act between two men but because it was symbolic of pagan ritual.
 In today's world this prohibition now has no meaning.
 We are no longer threatened by Canaanite pagan religion and homosexuality today is not a pagan ritual.
 Homosexuality in Biblical terms is no longer an issue for us today.

 As a religious community, there are many scriptural verses that require us to accept and welcome gays and lesbians into our community as equals...
 ALL people, not just heterosexuals are created in God's image."